ChalmersGU-data-structure-courses/dsabook/src/markdown/06-sequences/07-dynamic-arrays.md

         copy all elements from old to arr
 ```

 Now we only have to copy the array every 10th time we append.
 This should improve things, right?
 Yes, it improves things, but only with a factor 10.
-And remember that constant factors cannot change the asymptotic complexity – append is still linear, O(n), in the worst case.
+And remember that constant factors cannot change the asymptotic complexity -- append is still linear, O(n), in the worst case.

-#### Third version, now we’re talking
+#### Third version, now we're talking

-Version 2 was almost right – we have to create a new array sometimes and copy all elements, and we don’t want to do it too often.
+Version 2 was almost right -- we have to create a new array sometimes and copy all elements, and we don't want to do it too often.
 The trick is to not increase the size by a constant, but instead *multiply*!
-So let’s double the size every time the internal array becomes full.
+So let's double the size every time the internal array becomes full.

 ```
 class DynamicArray: